DEV Community

 Enter fullscreen mode Exit fullscreen mode

-# Generate and set password
+# Create and set a user password

-echo "$username:$PASSWORD" | chpasswd
+echo "$username:$password" | chpasswd

-echo "$username,$PASSWORD" >> $PASSWORD_FILE
+echo "$username,$password" >> $PASSWORD_FILE

 Enter fullscreen mode Exit fullscreen mode